2016 Quetta police training college attack

 On 24 October 2016, three heavily armed terrorists carried out an attack on the Balochistan police training college in Quetta, Pakistan, killing 61 cadets and injuring more than 165 others.
 The Islamic State of Iraq and the Levant – Khorasan Province claimed responsibility for the attack, and Pakistan-based Lashkar-e-Jhangvi claimed to have collaborated with them.
 According to Pakistani authorities, the assailants came from Afghanistan and were in contact with their handlers there while perpetrating the attack.

 Attack

 Three militants entered the training centre around 11:10 pm on Tuesday 24 October, while cadets were sleeping, and opened fire before taking hundreds of police cadets hostage and engaging in a standoff with security forces.
 At least 61 people were killed and over 165 people were injured as well.

 All the three gunmen were killed during the attack.
 Two detonated suicide belts and the third was shot by police.
 Many of the victims were killed when the attackers detonated their belts.

+Captain Roohullah Mohmand

+Captain Roohullah neutralized one suicide bomber and tackled another, who detonated his explosives, killing Captain Roohullah instantly.
+His courageous action saved numerous lives, as many cadets were able to escape the attack.

+His heroic sacrifice earned him the Tamgha-i-Jurat, Pakistan's fourth-highest military honor.

+Captain Roohullah is remembered as a national hero in Pakistan for his sacrifice.